lzdh/SDR-CCA/Working records/Notes.md

 # NOTES & Things to discuss in the meeting

+## 12/11
+1. How do we treat outliers?
+* Exclude variables with outliers
+* Make the outliers into 0 but keep the variable.

+2. If we exclude all variables with outliers, total number of SM variable gone down to 197 from 213.
+SDR SM gone down to 56 from 60 with alcohol 12 to 10, cognition 14 to 13, sensory 3 to 2

 ## Week b/w 30/10
 1. after sign-flipping some varaible like THC originally had strong correltion, the correlation gone weak